Tahoma High School Golden Bear Classic

 Arguments:

-I prefer a strong, developed NEG strategy instead of running a myriad of positions that serve no point.
+I prefer a strong, developed NEG strategy instead of running a myriad of random positions.

 Any arguments that aren’t on here, assume neutrality.